 Even though it started bubbling up years ago, microlearning still represents one of the biggest current trends and opportunities in the market for adult professional development and continuing education.

 For adult lifelong learners, microlearning represents a way to acquire specific new skills and knowledge in a concise, targeted way.
-For businesses, it is potentially a way to more efficient and effective way to ensure employees get the right training and education at the right time.
+For businesses, it is potentially a more efficient and effective way to ensure employees get the right training and education at the right time.
 (And, while we won’t cover it in this post, it can be a very compelling way for engaging with customers, suppliers, channel partners and other stakeholders.)

 At this point—to follow an approach to trends offered in Blue Ocean Strategy—microlearning is decisive, irreversible, and offers a clear trajectory for most learning businesses.
 So, in this post, we’ll take a look at just how microlearning applies to professional development, continuing education, and the general business of lifelong learning.